Santa Saturday & Free Carriage Rides Tomorrow -

-Tomorrow marks the second Saturday this year that people can visit Santa and get a free horse-drawn carriage ride in Downtown Rock Springs.
+Tomorrow provides another opportunity for people to visit Santa and get a free horse-drawn carriage ride in Downtown Rock Springs.

 Santa will be at the Rock Springs Historical Museum from 11 a.m. until 2 p.m. tomorrow.
 Visits to Santa are free to the public.